 A database of existing walls at primary schools and high schools is maintained by Mountaineering Scotland and the numbers of walls are increasing.
-However, in order establish the pathways and competition networks detailed in the Strategic Plan, there remain gaps both in provision and in wall design and use.
+However, in order to establish the player pathways and competition networks detailed in the Strategic Plan, there remain gaps both in provision and in wall design and use.
 This will remain an area of priority.